Facial Recognition

 HOW DOES FACIAL RECOGNITION WORK?

-Facial recognition works by matching the faces of people within range of special cameras (in the case of ‘live’ and ‘operator-initiated’ facial recognition) or which appear in pictures and video footage (in the case of ‘retroactive’ facial recognition) to images of people on a watchlist.
+Facial recognition works by matching the faces of people within range of special cameras (in the case of ‘live’ and ‘operator-initiated’ facial recognition) or which appear in pictures and video footage (in the case of ‘retrospective’ facial recognition) to images of people on a watchlist.

 It does this by ‘mapping’ the distinct points of our faces and allocating a numbered code to that map.
 It then compares that code to the codes assigned to faces on the watchlist.